autokey/autokey/Troubleshooting.md

 # Getting help with AutoKey

 When AutoKey does something unfortunate or unexpected, you can sometimes figure out what went wrong by examining the error message that AutoKey created.
-If that doesn't solve the problem, you can get additional help in one or more of these ways:
+If that doesn't solve the problem, you can get additional help in either or both of these ways:

-* By posting a message in [AutoKey's Google Groups forum](https://groups.google.com/forum/?hl=en#!forum/autokey-users).
-* By posting a message in [AutoKey's Gitter community platform](https://app.gitter.im/#/room/#autokey_autokey:gitter.im).
 * By creating a new issue or participating in an existing issue in [AutoKey's issue tracker](https://github.com/autokey/autokey/issues).
+* By posting a message about it on one of the platforms used by our [Community](https://github.com/autokey/autokey/wiki/Community).

-You'll want to specify the operating system you're using, the AutoKey version you're using, exactly what you did, a description of what did or didn't happen, a description of what you expected to happen, and a copy of your script or phrase.
+In either case, you'll want to specify the operating system you're using, the AutoKey version you're using, exactly what you did, a description of what did or didn't happen, a description of what you expected to happen, and a copy of your script or phrase.
 In some cases, it can also be helpful for you to provide the [AutoKey error message](#autokey-error-message) or an [AutoKey traceback](#autokey-traceback) or a [Python traceback](#python-traceback) by pasting the contents of any of those into various places in our AutoKey community in a variety of ways:

 * as is into [a Google Groups message](https://groups.google.com/forum/?hl=en#!forum/autokey-users)
 * as is into [the text-box that asks for the output of the AutoKey command in a new AutoKey issue](https://github.com/autokey/autokey/issues)